Photo by Jenny Smith

 A term UL policy is technically a universal life policy that has a premium structure life term life.
 The policy is typically set for a defined period, like term life is, and the premiums are guaranteed to stay level during that time.
 The policy has features of a UL policy, like cash value, but behaves like a term policy.
 However, there are more options to extend the policy at the end of the term than there are with term life.

 Whole Life Insurance – Neapolitan

 Now we’re getting into the rich stuff (ice cream-wise that is).
 Whole life insurance offers level premiums and protection for as long as you live.
 These policies typically include many features including cash value build-up and policy dividends.
 However, they can be expensive and may include high fees and cancellation penalties.
-Whole life policies are a good option for some people, but you need to be prepared to own one for a long time (at least 20 years) in order to see a decent return on your investment.
+Whole life policies are a good option for some people, but you need to be prepared to own one for a long time (at least 20 years) to see a decent return on your investment.

 Universal Life Insurance – Mint Chocolate Chip with Gummy Bears

 Yum, right?
-Okay, this one is my daughter’s favorite so I’m a little biased.
+Okay, this one is my daughter’s favorite, so I’m a little biased.